artbits/quickio/README.md

 English | [中文](README_CN.md)

 # QuickIO
-QuickIO is a Java embedded database designed based on the LevelDB database engine.
-It can quickly read or write Java beans to disk, or store data as a K-V database, or store files in cans🥫.
-Zero configuration, fast and efficient.
+QuickIO is a versatile embedded database, and the bottom layer is designed based on the LevelDB engine and Java NIO.
+Support the storage of Java bean, Key-Value format and file type data.
+Zero configuration, Java code operation, fast and efficient.

++ Advantage
+   + Embedded databases like ``SQLite`` do not need to be installed and configured.
+   + Like ``MongoDB`` or [Diskv](https://github.com/peterbourgon/diskv) same NoSQL database, easy to use.
+   + Support store Java bean, Key-Value format and file type data.
+   + Simple API, using Java lambda expressions to operate gracefully.
+   + Fast reading and writing, meeting the use scenarios of small and medium data volumes.
++ Shortcoming
+   + Non relational database, does not support SQL statements, index and transaction.
+   + Only single process operation is supported, not multiple processes.

 ## Download